 A.M.
 History of Art, University of Pennsylvania

 Shirakaba and Japanese Modernism: Art Magazines, Artistic Collectives, and the Early Avant-garde, Japanese Visual Culture 18.
-Leiden and Boston: Brill Publishing, forthcoming December 2018.
+Leiden and Boston: Brill, 2019.

-"Representation, Adaptation, and Preservation at the Frontiers in East Asian Art" in Nathan Hopson and Ran Zwigenberg eds.
-Frontiers, special issue of Verge: Studies in Global Asias, Vol. 4, Issue 1 (April 2018): 44–84.
+"Representation, Adaptation, and Preservation at the Frontiers in East Asian Art," with Sarah Laursen, Verge: Studies in Global Asias, 4, no. 1 Frontiers, (Spring 2018): 44–84.

 "Shirakaba and Rodin: A Transnational Dialogue between Japan and France," Journal of Japonisme, 3, no. 1 (2018): 52–83.

 "In the Style of Ozu: Critical Making and Postwar Japanese Cinema," ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts, 24, no. 1 (2017): 59–85.